bergieboy/painter_js/README.md

 - [ ] Have a bare-bones no-frills functioning game.
 - [ ] Add frontend display for stats bar.
-- [ ] Begin styling - explore where I want to go with it (retro vs. minimalistic)
+- [ ] Begin styling - explore where I want to go with it (retro vs. minimalistic).

 **Day 4**: Finish remaining tasks.
 Goals for the day: